Cindy Timchal: Coaching at Maryland

 In 1991, Timchal left Northwestern to pursue her coaching career at the University of Maryland.
 Although Maryland had a history of being a powerhouse in lacrosse, the Terps only had one NCAA title which they won in 1986.
 In just her first season as head coach, Timchal led her team to an NCAA final as well as a 14–3 record before they lost to Virginia in the NCAA championship.
 The next season, 1992, Maryland would make it to the finals, where they would defeat Harvard 11–10 in overtime as Timchal would gain her first national championship.

-Yet following the loss in the 1994 finals, to Princeton, Maryland went on a 50-game winning streak.
+Following Maryland's loss to Princeton in the 1994 finals, Maryland went on a 50-game winning streak.
 This would take place during Maryland's seven-year reign as national champions from 1995 to 2001.
 This included a 13-5 national championship win over Princeton in 1995.
-Starting with the 1995 Championship title, Timchal and her Terps went on to win six more NCAA Championships in a row.
-The seven straight championship streak was completed with the 2001 title game, in which Maryland posted a perfect 23–0 season and defeated Georgetown in double overtime.
+The seven-season championship streak was completed with the 2001 title game, in which Maryland posted a perfect 23–0 season and defeated Georgetown in triple overtime.

 Overall, Timchal's record at Maryland was 260-46 and her winning percentage was 85%.

 Coaching at Navy

-On August 5, 2006, Timchal was named the head coach for the women's lacrosse team at the United States Naval Academy.
-Timchal was given the opportunity by athletic director, Chet Gladchuk, to become the first women's lacrosse coach as Navy decided to elevate its club program to the Division I level.
-Gladchuck described Timchal as “the finest coach in the history of the game”.
-Timchal was quick to make Navy a league power.
-As a member of the Patriot League, Navy challenged the top teams in the league and went on to achieve a record of 13–4 in just their first year as a program in 2008.
-Timchal's 2009 season saw similar success.
-In 2010, Navy broke out, going 17-4 while capturing their first Patriot League title and their first NCAA tournament appearance.
-It took only three years for Navy to achieve an NCAA appearance, the fastest a new team had qualified in 13 years.
-Their success in 2010 left Navy ranked 19th nationally.
-In 2017 Coach Timchal's team again won the Patriot League, earning a berth in the NCAA tournament.
-In the quarter-finals Navy defeated the reigning national champions, North Carolina, to earn their first appearance in the Final Four, where they lost to Boston College, 16–15.
-Navy's final record was an impressive 18–5.